Why San Ramon

 Birthing centers: what matters

-San Ramon Regional is the default for most San Ramon family buyers on a PPO plan: in-city, Level II NICU on-site (handles babies 32+ weeks), 24/7 neonatology and pediatric coverage.
+San Ramon Regional is the closest option for most San Ramon buyers on a PPO plan: in-city, Level II NICU on-site (handles babies 32+ weeks), 24/7 neonatology and pediatric coverage.
 The hospital is part of the Tenet network and partners with UCSF Benioff Children's Hospital for pediatric specialty care.

 Stanford Health Care Tri-Valley (Pleasanton) is the alternative for south-San-Ramon and Dougherty Valley buyers; comparable Level II NICU and slightly longer drive, but Stanford-affiliated and with the only outpatient lactation clinic in the Tri-Valley.